chiselstrike/chiselstrike/server/docs/protocols.md

 ## Control protocol

-The control protocol manages types and endpoints, for examle.
+The control protocol manages types and endpoints, for example.
 The wire protocol uses Protobuf, and is defined in the `proto/chisel.proto` file of the source tree.

 ### Messages